EQT

 Landowner Engagement

 We believe face-to-face interactions with landowners build trust and open channels for future dialogue.
-We routinely host in-person town halls in our core operating areas, which provide our Landowner Relations team the opportunity to address landowner concerns directly.
-We set up stations throughout the events to provide space for on-the-spot consultation.
+In 2024, we hosted an in-person town hall within our core operating areas, which was also livestreamed to allow attendance by a broader audience of landowners.
+This town hall provided our Landowner Relations team with the opportunity to provide operational updates and address concerns directly.
+During this event, we set up consultation stations to provide space for on-the-spot discussions between landowners and company personnel.

-In addition to creating opportunities for face-to-face interactions, we send frequent correspondence to landowners designed to keep these critical stakeholders informed and help them understand what to expect throughout the lifecycle of our operations in their area.
-We also send targeted correspondence to select landowners to provide updates on relevant projects.
+In addition to creating opportunities for face-to-face interactions, correspondence is frequently used to communicate with landowners, allowing these critical stakeholders to stay informed and understand what to expect throughout the lifecycle of our operations in their area.

 Tracking and Responding to Concerns